 Here are a few suggestions to make the journey on the road to recovery smoother:

 Substance abuse affects more than just the addict’s health and well-being.
 It can take an emotional and physical toll on the lives of loved ones.
-Spend some talking with those closest to you about your upcoming rehab and let them know you’re sorry for the problems caused by your addiction.
+Spend some time talking with those closest to you about your upcoming rehab and let them know you’re sorry for the problems caused by your addiction.
 Starting the healing process now can give you a head start to a lasting recovery.

 Pinnacle Treatment Centers facilities are CARF accredited with decades of delivering positive, life-changing outcomes for patients, families, and communities.
 Our team of credentialed physicians, nurses, clinicians, administrative and support staff provide a full continuum of quality care that includes detoxification for residential and outpatient clients as well as transitional living programs.
 We treat the individual’s physical, emotional, spiritual, and psychological well-being.Learn More